narencachy/aks-quickstart/README.md

 Next we will deploy the web front end (frontend) which uses the Redis backend to count votes.
 This will automatically create an Azure Public IP address and reconfigure the Azure Load Balancer.

-Next we will install Helm onto the cluster and use a Helm Chart to deploy a Redis cluster.
-We will modify the web app to use the new cluster and delete the original backend deployment.

 Next we will create a web app that uses a private load balancer and setup Azure Application Gateway to provide HTTPS offloading.

 Lastly, we'll delete everything.